rflandau/gwcli/CONTRIBUTING.md

 There are a number of flags that are useful and functionally identically across a number of actions (output, append, CSV/JSON, ...).
 Therefore, we could make them persistent.
 However, they do not make sense for some actions, particularly basic actions.

 As such, I am not including these common flags as persistent's at root level, lest it require every action to support tangential flags.
-Instead, common elements of these flags are stored in the stylesheet, to at least provide some degree of consistency across flags that are technically unrelated.
+Instead, common elements of these flags are stored in the flagtext package, to at least provide some degree of consistency across flags that are technically unrelated.

 Other flags, such as --script, must be supported by all actions anyways, so they are persistent at a root level.